readyready15728/misc/awakemud-notes.md

 * Nick at Purple Haze (NW of Nybbles & Bytes) offers work (for less experienced runners).
 * Escalators take a moment to take you to your destination.
-* The tiny office in Rapid Fire Ammunition (Seattle SE) sells a diverse array of different types of ammunition.
 * Medkits can be used more than once.
 * Powell's Technical Books in Portland sells decking-related merchandise and practices Computers, Electronics, Computer Building and Repair, Repairing